Cacti/documentation/Variables.md

 if a customer has a fairly consistent traffic pattern and decides to download a huge file one day, the large spike will be ignored.
 Common Nth percentile is 95, which would cut off the top 5% of the traffic.

+The Nth Percentile variables, when placed in Graph Comments will be detected and the syntax will be parsed and the reulting numeric value will replace the formula.
+They are used in both 95th Percentile and Bandwidth Traffic Graphs today.

 In Cacti, Nth percentile works just like any other graph variable.
 To use this variable you must give it five arguments: